TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/6-Persistence/2a-creating-the-repositories.rst

 .. note::

    The most occurring mistake for seemingly empty repositories is a misconfigured *Storage-PID*.
-Thus, you should first evaluate the Template Module, whether it is set correctly.
+Thus, you should first evaluate the template module, whether it is set correctly.